vic-ma/howtodismantle.github.io/_posts/2023-06-01-OPC-UA-Basics-Calling-functions-in-OPC-UA-and-switch-the-AC-off.md

 ![image](/assets/2023-06-01/030.png)

 Let's go back to our sample board and add a button to the canvas.
 Unfortunately (as of June 2023), there's no Building Block available for calling an OPC UA function, so we need to add a line of script.
 However, it's not too complicated.
-In the right function helper pane, just browse to `Functions` -> `Publish to external systems` -> `MyOPCDataSource` -> `Call Function`, and drag and drop the line to the editor.
+In the right function helper pane, just browse to `FUNCTIONS` -> `Publish to external systems` -> `MyAC (OPC UA)` -> `Call method`, and drag and drop the line to the editor.

 This script function needs two parameters: the node ID of the object which the function belongs to, and the node ID of the function itself.